ObjectModules/deploy/Mapping.md

 Other thing is that when you already get to know what is the best food for you then the food is _no more stand as a best food_.
 It is only the one which is founded as the best for you.
 So it is just a food.
 You will eat it normally as usual.
 Nothing special.

-Since the other processes are no more required so the whole process will return back the original mapping which you may count that number of elements is also _four (4)_.
+Once it is happen then the other processes are no more required so the whole process will return back the original process which mapping you may count that number of elements is also _four (4)_.
 In our concept, when four mappings is going to return to its original four elements, we call it as _a settlement_.

 The power of _[[this concept|Mapping#our-concept]]_, as we have explained above, is that whenever a process cannot be settled then you can easily spread the items that making it stack with the same method.